spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-feature.md

 {% info_block warningBox "Verification" %}

-To verify that `StorageRedisExportRdbConsole` and `StorageRedisImportRdbConsole` and `BuildRouteCacheConsole` are activated, check if the `vendor/bin/console storage:redis:export-rdb` and `vendor/bin/console storage:redis:import-rdb` and `vendor/bin/console router:build-route-cache` console commands exist.
+To verify that `StorageRedisExportRdbConsole` and `StorageRedisImportRdbConsole` are activated, check if the `vendor/bin/console storage:redis:export-rdb` and `vendor/bin/console storage:redis:import-rdb` console commands exist.

 {% endinfo_block %}